Gather round, people, I'll tell you a story

 - Roland Aranjo: Author, from Arizona.

-American Solidarity Candidates
+American Solidarity Nominee

 The American Solidarity Party is a centrist party which identifies ideologically with Christian democracy, which entails liberal to progressive economic policies but conservative social policies.